DataDaimon/DataDaimon/README.md

 <h2> <p align="center"> Hello there 👋 I'm Richard 😃 </h2>

 <p align="center">
-  PhD, Data Science 🌱 Big Data - Spark 🌱 Machine Learning
+  Data Science 🌱 Big Data 🌱 Machine Learning
 </p>

 <br>
-Hi, I'm Rick, a Graduate student in Machine Learning at Stanford.
+Hi, I'm Rick, a Data Analyst at NASA and Graduate student in Machine Learning at Stanford.
 I also have an MBA and MSc in Data Analytics.
 Previously, I attended university in Texas and graduated in 2019 with BSc in Physics.
 I have had the pleasure to live in Texas, California, and South Korea.